zachsa/msc-2018-thesis/README.md

 # README #
-Written and built using LaTeXTools - so there are some configurations that are specifc to the original environment; specifically regarding the Minted (code highlighting) package. https://github.com/SublimeText/LaTeXTools
+Written and built using LaTeXTools - so there are some configurations that are specific to the original environment; specifically regarding the Minted (code highlighting) package. https://github.com/SublimeText/LaTeXTools

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines

-### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+Install Sublime Text 3, LaTeXTools, Python (including Pip, Pygments and other libraries).
+Then, in Sublime, change the following LaTeXTools User configurations:

+* Adjust your $PATH environment to include Pygments, pip, etc (Resolve error logs one-by-one)
+* Adjust the LaTeXTools settings:
+* * Set `aux_directory` to `C:\path\to\repo\_build` (this is an absolute path to this repository, + the `_build` folder that is created when the project is built)
+* * Set `output_directory` to this same path as `aux_directory`

+When the latex code is built, a directory `_build` should be created at the root of this repository containing PDF and temporary output.